 With remote teams, these types of conversations are not possible and, as a result, remote workers can frequently feel disconnected.
 This is a challenge companies need to actively work on, especially these days.

-Build Strong Connections With Your Remote Team With Smarp
+Build Strong Connections With Your Remote Team With Haiilo

-Companies across the world are using Smarp to connect, engage and collaborate with their remote employees during the pandemic and here's how:
+Companies across the world are using Haiilo to reach, engage and understand their remote employees during the pandemic and here's how:

 Not all businesses are responding the same way to the coronavirus crisis.
 However, all of them make their employees their top priority and are implementing new ways of working and communicating to support them.